Toyota C-Hr Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Price estimates include $500 policy deductibles, minimum liability limits, and includes medical and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and C-Hr trim levels.
+These estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and for all C-Hr models.

 Use the form below to get customized rates for your location.